samgehret/manageSegmentFunction/README.md

 ## Set Up
-- Create a main.yml file in your own repo, within a .github/workflows.
+- Create a main.yml file in your own repo, within a .github/workflows folder.
 So like `.github/workflows/main.yml`
 - Copy the content of the [main.yml](https://github.com/samgehret/manageSegmentFunction/blob/master/.github/workflows/main.yml) in this repo.
 - Within main.yml, configure your token, workspaceID, and function-name.
 - Make sure to update the relative path to your function within the bash script in the main.yml file.
 - When you push your function code to your master branch, it should create a function in your Segment workspace.
 - Check the "Actions" section (look for the link at the top of your repo) to check on the status of the upload.
+- Check your Segment workspace to see if the function was sucessfully added.
+- If added, grab the function-id and input it into main.yml to allow your function to be updated.
+This can be found in the URL when looking at an indvidual function `https://app.segment.com/demo-segment-workspace/functions/catalog/<FUNCTION ID HERE>/edit/code`

 ## Components

-### action.yml

 #### Inputs
 - `token`